julian-garcia/inclusion-nudges/content/blog/why-what-how.md

 ![](/images/uploads/make-it-happen.jpg)

 _NOTE: All sources and references in this blog article are listed in The Inclusion Nudges Guidebook and Action Guides_

-**Want to learn more?**

-The Inclusion Nudges Guidebook (2020) for change makers gives you 100 examples of Inclusion Nudges

-The Action Guide series are shorter plug-and-play guides with 30 targeted Inclusion Nudges:

-- Inclusion Nudges for Leaders
-- Inclusion Nudges for Talent Selection
-- Inclusion Nudges for Motivating Allies

-You can learn more and get other free resources on the Inclusion Nudges platform [inclusion-nudges.org](/)